Fingel/usa/README.md

 specify issue ID's but you will be missing most of the convenience of the script.

 `usa` is a single file Python script that only depends on the standard library.
 Simply drop in somewhere in your $PATH and execute.

+Requires Python >= 3.11

 ## Usage examples